ludwig-ai/ludwig-docs/docs/user_guide/integrations.md

 ## Aim

-`--aim` - complete experimentation trackings with configuration, metadata, hyperparametrs, losses and terminal logs.
+`--aim` - complete experimentation trackings with configuration, metadata, hyperparameters, losses and terminal logs.
 In order to see and end to end Aim-Ludwig training and tracking example please refer to our [demo](https://github.com/aimhubio/aim-ludwig-demo).
 For more details about [Aim](https://aimstack.io/) refer to the [documentation](https://aimstack.readthedocs.io/en/latest/).